Hot Environments - Health Effects and First Aid

 - What are some of the terms used in this document (Glossary of Terms)?

-"Heat stress" is the "net [overall] heat load to which a worker may be exposed from the combined contributions of metabolic heat, environmental factors (i.e., air temperature, humidity, air movement, and radiant heat), and clothing requirements."
-Metabolic heat is the heat produced by the body through chemical processes, exercise, hormone activity, digestion, etc. [Reference: 2016 TLVs and BEIs: Threshold Limit Values for Chemical Substances and Physical Agents and Biological Exposure Indices.
-Cincinnati, Ohio: American Conference of Governmental Industrial Hygienists, 2016. p.214.]
-Other heat-related terms are defined at the end of this document in the Glossary of Terms.
+"Heat stress" is the "net [overall] heat load to which a worker may be exposed from the combined contributions of metabolic heat, environmental factors (i.e., air temperature, humidity, air movement, and radiant heat), and clothing requirements.
+A mild or moderate heat stress may cause discomfort and may adversely affect performance and safety, but it is not harmful to health.
+As the heat stress approaches human tolerance limits, the risk of heat-related disorders increases."
+[Reference: 2022 TLVs and BEIs: Threshold Limit Values for Chemical Substances and Physical Agents and Biological Exposure Indices.
+Cincinnati, Ohio: American Conference of Governmental Industrial Hygienists, 2022. p.229] Other heat-related terms are defined at the end of this document in the Glossary of Terms.

-Heat may come from many sources.
+Heat may be a concern in many workplaces.
 For example:

 In all instances, the cause of heat stress is a working environment which can potentially overwhelm the body's ability to deal with heat.

 This OSH Answers document contains information about the health effects of hot environments.
 Please see Hot Environments - Control Measures for information about the prevention and control for heat exposure.